Sindhujthapa/MinersSequel/readme.md

 | Support Vector Classification (SVC) | 0.81      | 0.87   | 0.82|
 | VADER                         | 0.79      | 0.86   | 0.78 |

-After checking for the accuracy in the original dataset called steam_reviews_unique.csv we tested all the models in IMDB dataset where precision, recall and accuracy seems to be slightly declined.
-However, the ranking was preserved as logistic regression & SVC preformed the best and VADAR & Decision tree performed the worst.
+After checking for the accuracy in the original dataset called steam_reviews_unique.csv we tested all the models in the IMDB dataset, where precision, recall, and accuracy seem to have slightly declined.
+However, the ranking was preserved as logistic regression & SVC performed the best, and VADER & Decision tree performed the worst.
 ### 1.5 Model limitations

-* **Decision Tree & Random Fores**t: As tree-based algorithms, both models are prone to overfitting, particularly on noisy or high-dimensional data such as TF-IDF features.
+* **Decision Tree & Random Forest**: As tree-based algorithms, both models are prone to overfitting, particularly on noisy or high-dimensional data such as TF-IDF features.
 * **Logistic Regression**: Works well for simple patterns, but can miss sarcasm or complex sentiment that doesn’t follow a straight line.
-* **Naive Bayes**: Assumes word independence so gets problems with phrases like “not good.”
+* **Naive Bayes**: Assumes word independence, so gets problems with phrases like “not good.”
-* **SVC**: Takes longer to train and uses more memory—especially when dealing with lots of reviews.
+* **SVC**: Takes longer to train and uses more memory, especially when dealing with lots of reviews.
 * **VADER**: Rule-based and cannot learn from context or domain-specific language (e.g., gaming slang or sarcasm).
-Struggles with negation, and sarcasm, and lacks context awareness.
+Struggles with negation and sarcasm, and lacks context awareness.

-### 1.6 Extensions

-* Instead of relying on TF-IDF, we could use modern language models (like BERT) that understand the context of words (capture sarcasm, tone, and subtle meaning in reviews).
-* Rather than just labeling reviews as positive or negative, we could expand the analysis to identify emotions like joy, anger, or frustration for deeper insights.
-* VADER's sentiment score could be added as a feature in machine learning models, blending human-coded rules with data-driven learning
 ## 2. Embedding

 ### 2.1 Benchmarks
-* AUC
+* ROC-AUC
 * Average Precision
-* ROC curve
+* Recall
 * Learning curve (rate of learning depending on how much data we feed the model)

 ### 2.2 Methodology